Privacy lives here

 - Profile information.
 Certain Services may require you to complete a profile, which may include personal information such as your postal and delivery addresses, phone number, and gender.
 Parts of your profile (like your member number, user name, and feedback history) may be part of your public profile page, and will be publicly visible to others.
 For other Services we may also collect photos connected to your profile if you upload or publish these.

 - Application forms.
 We collect information when you complete an application for any of our Services or for services that we connect to.
-Some information on application forms is particularly sensitive (e.g. information in an insurance application form) and our use of this is subject to the Service specific terms (see clause 8.2 below).
+Some information on application forms is particularly sensitive (e.g. information in a tenancy application form) and our use of this is subject to the Service specific terms (see clause 8.2 below).

 - Listing content.
 We collect the listing content when you create a listing, which may include your description of the listing, photos, your user name and in certain cases your contact details.
 Listing content may include embedded information or other metadata (e.g. EXIF data in photos, such as when and where each photo was taken, and details of the device used to take it).